 Terence Saldanha is an Assistant Professor of Information Systems at Washington State University in the Department of Management, Information Systems, and Entrepreneurship at the Carson College of Business.
-He studies the role of Information Systems (IS) in helping firms derive business value.
-He is particularly interested in questions related to the role of IS in business innovation.
-His research has appeared in Journal of Operations Management, Journal of Organizational Computing and Electronic Commerce, Journal of Information Technology Theory and Application and in academic conference proceedings such as International Conference on Information Systems, Americas Conference on Information Systems, and Hawaii International Conference on System Sciences.
+He studies the role of Information Systems (IS) in helping firms derive business value and in driving business innovation.
+His research has been published or is forthcoming in MIS Quarterly, Journal of Operations Management, Journal of Organizational Computing and Electronic Commerce, Journal of Information Technology Theory and Application, and in reputed academic conference proceedings such as International Conference on Information Systems, Americas Conference on Information Systems, and Hawaii International Conference on System Sciences.

 He earned a Ph.D. in Business Administration (Business Information Technology) from The University of Michigan in 2012.
 Prior degrees include an M.B.A. from S.P.
-Jain Institute of Management (Mumbai, India), and a Bachelor’s of Engineering (B.E.) in Electronics engineering (Mumbai, India).
+Jain Institute of Management (Mumbai, India), and a Bachelor’s of Engineering (B.E.) in Electronics engineering from University of Mumbai (India).
 He has taught courses such as Systems Analysis and Design, and Introduction to Management Information Systems.

-Prior to his graduate studies, he spent about four years working in the software development
+Prior to his graduate studies, he spent about four years working in the IT

-industry.
-His hobbies include playing sports and watching sports, working out, and listening
+industry in the area of software development.
+His hobbies include playing sports, watching sports, working out, and listening